 India launches missile attacks on Pakistan

-India has launched strikes on several parts of Pakistan and Pakistani-controlled territory, in a dramatic escalation of tensions between the two nuclear-armed rivals.
+India launched strikes into several parts of Pakistan and Pakistani-controlled territory early Wednesday in a dramatic escalation of tensions between the two nuclear-armed rivals.

 In an assault India dubbed Operation Sindoor, the Indian military said it struck nine sites in "Pakistan and Pakistan-occupied Jammu and Kashmir from where terrorist attacks against India have been planned and directed."